Yorams/pubquizunit/readme.md

 - [x] Let the server also listen to port http to redirect clients to https.
 - [ ] Do some costumizable styling.
 - [ ] Make a settings page to adjust settings.
+- [ ] Update order by removing question.
+Current update mechanism is triggered by frontend.
+Must do it in backend.

 ### ToDo Minor
 - Better user feedback of broken websocket connections